Whistling long-tailed woodcreeper: Breeding

-Status
+Conservation status

-The IUCN has assessed the northern long-tailed woodcreeper as being of Least Concern.
+The IUCN has assessed the whistling long-tailed woodcreeper as being of Least Concern.
 It has a fairly large range but its population size is not known and is believed to be decreasing.
 Habitat modification and fragmentation for agriculture and ranching is cited as a threat.
 It is considered fairly common to common in much of its range but rare in Suriname.
 It occurs in several protected areas.
 "It appears to be highly sensitive to habitat modification and requires nearly continuous forest to persist."